A Guide for Personal Injury Claim Witnesses

 What is a Witness Statement

 A witness statement is simply a factual verbal or written account of what the witness saw.
 This includes the lead-up and aftermath.
 A client’s solicitor will contact witnesses and ask for their version of the facts.
 They will draft this into a written statement for the witness to read and sign before they submit it with other evidence to support their potential claim, if they are the claimant, or to show there may be shared liability if they are the defendant.

 There are rare occasions when witnesses may have to give evidence in court.
-However, given that the vast majority of compensation claims settled out of court, the likelihood that will happen is slim.
+However, the vast majority of compensation claims are settled out of court.
 The party who calls the witness will typically request the witnesses expenses such as mileage or reasonable travel expenses, childcare, meals and snacks, and loss of earnings, are paid.

 The Importance of Getting Witness Details

-A witness statement could make the difference between you obtaining maximum compensation or only having a reduced proportion because you have been forced to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
+A witness statement could make the difference between you obtaining maximum compensation or only having a reduced proportion because you have to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
 Not all witnesses may be credible.
 For example, another driver at a junction may have seen the impact of a crash but had their head turned in the lead up to it.
 Likewise, a pedestrian may only have seen the lead up to the crash but had their vision blocked by a lorry during the impact.